anitha-nagadasarink/music-player/README.md

 This project developed with pure HTML and TailwindCSS mainly focused on Pure Javascript. <br/>

 A music player app which has below features.
-- Play,
+- Play
-- Pause,
+- Pause
-- Volume-up,
+- Volume-up
-- Volume-down,
+- Volume-down
-- Previous,
+- Previous
-- Next.
+- Next
 - Repeat the song
 - Duration progress bar